brimg87/skeleton-theme/CURSOR.md

 1. **Client Control**: Colors can be changed through the Shopify theme editor
 2. **Consistency**: Colors are managed in one place
 3. **Maintainability**: Easy to update colors across the entire theme
-4. **Dark/Light Mode Ready**: System can be extended to support theme modes
+4. **Semantic Usage**: Colors are used based on their purpose, not their value
 5. **Performance**: CSS variables are efficient and widely supported
+6. **Accessibility**: Clear contrast between text and background colors
+7. **Flexibility**: Easy to add new colors while maintaining consistency

 # Theme Development Guidelines